Generation Alpha: Diet

-In 2021, Illinois-based ingredient company, FONA, issued a survey about Generation Alpha that found "72% of Millennials with kids say their families are consuming plant-based meats more often."
+In 2021, Illinois-based ingredient company FONA issued a survey about Generation Alpha that found "72% of Millennials with kids say their families are consuming plant-based meats more often."
 The survey also found that Generation Alpha likes international food from countries which include India, Peru, Vietnam and Morocco.
 A 2019 research study from Linda McCartney Foods found close to 50% of Generation Alpha reducing meat consumption, with 70% reporting their schools did not offer many vegetarian or vegan school meals.
-In 2022, newspaper columnist Avery Yale Kamila wrote that "knowing quite a few members of Gen Alpha, I predict these young people will look at Gen Z’s love of vegan meals and say, “Hold my soy milk,” before showing us how veg-forward a generation can get."
+In 2022, newspaper columnist Avery Yale Kamila wrote that "knowing quite a few members of Gen Alpha, I predict these young people will look at Gen Z's love of vegan meals and say, 'Hold my soy milk', before showing us how veg-forward a generation can get."
 In 2021, brand firm JDO issued a research report that found less structured mealtimes mean more snacking among Generation Alpha and that Generation Alpha prefers nutrient-dense snacks that engage the senses and are sustainable or more mindful.

+Climate change

+Generation Alpha will be significantly more affected by climate change than older generations.
+It is estimated that children born in 2020 will experience up to seven times as many extreme weather events over their lifetimes, particularly heat waves, compared to people born in 1960, under current climate policy pledges.

 Use of media technologies

 Information and communications technologies (ICT)

 Many members of Generation Alpha have grown up using smartphones and tablets as part of their childhood entertainment, with many being exposed to devices as a soothing distraction or educational aids.
-Screen time among infants, toddlers, and preschoolers exploded during the 2010s.
+Screen time among infants, toddlers, and preschoolers has increased significantly during the 2010s.
 Some 90% of young children used a handheld electronic device by the age of one; in some cases, children started using them when they were only a few months old.
 Using smartphones and tablets to access video streaming services such as YouTube Kids and free or reasonably low-budget mobile games became a popular form of entertainment for young children.
 A report by Common Sense media suggested that the amount of time children under nine in the United States spent using mobile devices increased from 15 minutes a day in 2013 to 48 minutes in 2017.
 Research by the children's charity Childwise suggested that a majority of British three- and four-year-olds owned an Internet-connected device by 2018.

-Being born into an environment where the use of electronic devices is ubiquitous comes with its own challenges: cyber-bullying, screen addiction, and inappropriate contents.
-On the other hand, much of the research on the effects of screentime on children has been inconclusive or even suggested positive effects.
+Being born into an environment where the use of electronic devices is ubiquitous comes with its own challenges: cyber-bullying, screen addiction, and inappropriate content.
+On the other hand, much of the research on the effects of screen time on children has been inconclusive or even suggested positive effects.
 The writer and educator Jordan Shapiro has suggested that the increasingly technological nature of childhood should be embraced as a way to prepare children for life in an increasingly digital world as well as teaching them skills for offline life.